Motion

 and it is highly recommended that you reference Material's guidance when designing

 for motion.
-All motion tokens and utilities are available in the @wwnds/core
+All motion tokens and utilities are available in the @wwnds/core library.

 Design Tokens

-Token | Default Value | Usage |
+| Token | Default Value | Usage |

-duration-scalar 1 | 1 | a multiplier used for increasing/decreasing all motion speed |
+duration-scalar1 | 1 | a multiplier used for increasing/decreasing all motion speed |

 duration-simple | 100ms | simple animations such as selection controls |